 How to Sell a Tenanted Property

-Selling an investment property while your tenants are still living in there often makes financial sense for investors.
-Timing your market move to ensure you are selling at the right time is important, but also having the consistency of the rental income right up until you sell the property, can make a big difference to your financial stability, especially if you need to make home loan repayments.
+Selling a tenanted investment property often makes financial sense for investors.
+After all, it is not always possible to time going to market at the same time a lease is ending.
+The upside of selling an investment property that is rented is that it provides consistency of income right up until the property is sold.
+This can make a big difference to your financial stability, especially if you need to make home loan repayments.

-However, having tenants in your property adds a level of complication.
+However, having tenants in your property does add a level of complication when putting the property on the market.
 In many cases, tenants facing the sale of their ‘home’ are likely to not be very happy.
-They may have to find and move into a new place which is both time-consuming and costly.
-This can include searching for a new property – and this can take some time; pay for removalists, cleaners, utility connections and find the bond for their new place.
-Tenants can expect to pay $2000 - $3000 which is a lot of money!
-And a lot of reasons not to be over the moon about it.
+If the property is not purchased by another investor, it may mean having to move into a new place which is both time-consuming and costly.
+This also means having to unexpectantly fork out money for removalists, cleaners, utility connections and putting up bond money for their next rental.
+So, there are a lot of reasons why they may not be over the moon about the upcoming sale of your property.

 1. Open communication with your tenants

 Open and early communication is key.
-It’s important that you let your tenants know you are going to sell the property BEFORE you put the property on the market.
-Many tenants love their 'home' and in many cases if they are in a financial position to do so, may like to buy your property.
-So ring the tenants first and offer them the opportunity to purchase it.
-Keep in mind if the first time they hear about the sale is when the signboard is going up, you’ll find they may not be that willing to work with you to help you sell your property – and you need them on side.
+You must let your tenants know you are going to sell the property BEFORE you put the property on the market.
+Many tenants love their 'home' and in many cases, if they are in a financial position to do so, may like to buy your property.
+So, have your property manager ring the tenants first and offer them the opportunity to purchase it.
+Keep in mind if the first time they hear about the sale is when the signboard is going up, you’ll find they may not be that willing to work with you to help you sell your property – and you need them on your side.

 2. Open homes and inspections